Nirbhik064/Nirbhik-s-Plane-Searcher/README.md

 # Nirbhik-s-Flight-Tracker
-Just a custom flight tracker with custom UI made to qualify got the YSWS of Portputer by Hackclub
+Just a custom flight tracker with custom UI made to qualify got the YSWS of Thirdspace by Hackclub.